Jek47/BO4-GSC-Mods/Tools/PC/README.md

 #### Version 0.1
 • Initial "beta" release, sent out to a few community members for feedback

+### To do
+- [ ] Add the ability for users to drag and drop files and folders onto the app when importing or compiling, instead of having to user the file browser.

 ### //

 If you've read this far, there's a hidden settings panel on the `About` page, maximize the page to see it.\